Food tours, colourful promotional displays, patio map, giveaways and more to welcome patrons to summer/fall outdoor dining experience

 Why ‘Queen East Eats’?

 The neighbouring BIAs share many common features, including a diverse catalogue of small independent businesses along Queen Street, one of Toronto’s economic driving forces.
 Queen Street East maintains a close relationship with its surrounding communities.

-This relationship is a springboard to launch this exciting summer/fall dining program, with the support of partners including the City of Toronto CafeTO program, and community sponsors including Hullmark, Wright Sisters Group, and Outline Financial.
-While the program caters to their communities, they are re-imagining and creating a vibrant main street to support economic recovery and welcome tourism back in a safe way.
+This relationship is a springboard to launch this exciting summer/fall dining program, with the support of partners including the City of Toronto CafeTO program, and community sponsors including Hullmark and Amex Shop Small.

-- An online map with over 50 outdoor patios across both BIAs, providing a quick guide with links and information to each location.
+- An online map with over 50 outdoor patios across both BIAs, providing a quick guide with links and information for each location

-- Many food and drink specials from popular neighbourhood eateries and drinkeries.
+- Exciting food and drink specials from local establishments

 - An extended patio season, with the program running until October, offering ample opportunities to savour the flavours of Queen East Eats!